kangc2/thermal-matlab/How to Github.md

 A Github workflow is listed below on the basic workflow when using Github.
 It starts by creating a repository, and then cloning the repository to your computer, creating a new branch, committing changes, pulling requests, peer reviewing, and then editting the final document.

+The first steps are the create and clone a repository.

+The actual editting and changing the code part is creating a branch, commit changes, pull requests, and committing to the main document.

 ## Repository
 References used: